img

 Depo-Provera birth control shot

 The Depo-Provera birth control shot is also known as the Depo shot or DMPA (depot medroxyprogesterone acetate).
 It is injected deep into a muscle, such as in the buttock or upper arm, or under the skin.
-With either dose, the injection is given every three months to deliver the progestin, in the form of medroxyprogesterone, a female hormone that helps regulate ovulation (the release of an egg from an ovary) and menstrual periods.
+The injection is given every three months and delivers progestin in the form of medroxyprogesterone, a female hormone that helps regulate ovulation (the release of an egg from an ovary) and menstrual periods.

-In order to have continuous pregnancy protection, you must get your Depo shot every three months.
-There are two versions available, the Depo-Provera shot and the newer version, Depo-subQ Provera injection.
-So, it is recommended that you discuss the suitable shot with your doctor.
+In order to insure continuous pregnancy protection, you must get your Depo shot every three months.
+There are two versions available, the Depo-Provera shot and the newer version, Depo-subQ Provera.
+It is recommended that you discuss which one is best for you with your doctor.

 If you get your first dose of DMPA during the first seven days of your menstrual period, it prevents pregnancy immediately.
 If you get your first dose after the seventh day of your period, you should use a second form of birth control (eg, condoms) for seven days.

 Depo-Provera is very effective at preventing pregnancy, with a pregnancy failure rate of less than 1 percent when repeat injections are given on time.
-It has been approved by the US Food and Drug Administration (FDA), to help treat a condition known as endometriosis; where tissue similar to the lining of the uterus or womb starts to grow in other places, such as the ovaries and fallopian tubes.
-Outside the uterus, the tissue thickens and bleeds, just as the normal 3-month period and there is no way to know ahead of time if you will have any of these side effects.
+It has also been approved by the US Food and Drug Administration (FDA) to help treat a condition known as endometriosis; where tissue similar to the lining of the uterus or womb starts to grow in other places, such as the ovaries and fallopian tubes.

 How does the birth control shot work?

-The progestin also thickens the mucus around the cervix (a cylinder-shaped neck of tissue that connects the vagina and uterus).
+Progestin will thicken the mucus around the cervix (a cylinder-shaped neck of tissue that connects the vagina and uterus).
 This makes it hard for sperm to enter the uterus and reach any eggs that may have been released.
-The progestin also thins the lining of the uterus so that an egg will have a hard time attaching to the wall of the uterus.
+Progestin also thins the lining of the uterus so that an egg will have a hard time attaching to it.

 How well does the birth control shot work?

-The birth control shot is an effective birth control method and the Depo-Provera shot is 99% effective in preventing pregnancy.
+The Depo-Provera shot is 99% effective in preventing pregnancy.
 Over the course of a year, about 6 out of 100 typical couples who use the birth control shot will have an accidental pregnancy.
-The chance of getting pregnant increases if a woman or girl waits longer than 3 months to get her next shot.
+The chance of getting pregnant increases if more than 3 months elapses between shots.

 In general, how well each type of birth control method works depends on a lot of things.
 These include whether a person has any health conditions or is taking any medicines that might affect its use.
 It also depends on whether the method is convenient and whether the person remembers to use it correctly all of the time.